dbt-labs/docs.getdbt.com/website/docs/docs/collaborate/git/connect-github.md

 Once the dbt Cloud admin has [set up a connection](docs/collaborate/git/connect-github#installing-dbt-cloud-in-your-github-account) to your organization GitHub account, you need to personally authenticate, which improves the security of dbt Cloud by enabling you to log in using OAuth through GitHub.
 :::infoGitHub profile connection
-&mdash; dbt Cloud developers on the [Enterprise plan](https://www.getdbt.com/pricing/) must each connect their GitHub profiles to dbt Cloud.
+- dbt Cloud developers on the [Enterprise plan](https://www.getdbt.com/pricing/) must each connect their GitHub profiles to dbt Cloud.
 This is because the dbt Cloud IDE verifies every developer's read / write access for the dbt repo.

-&mdash; dbt Cloud developers on the [Team plan](https://www.getdbt.com/pricing/) don't need to each connect their profiles to GitHub, however, it's still recommended to do so.
+- dbt Cloud developers on the [Team plan](https://www.getdbt.com/pricing/) don't need to each connect their profiles to GitHub, however, it's still recommended to do so.
 :::

 To connect a personal GitHub account: